 - (CE4/FB4): Understanding and mastering the basic concepts of linear systems and related functions and transforms, electrical circuit theory, electronic circuits, physical principle of semiconductors and logic families, electronic and photonic devices, materials technology and its application to solve engineering problems.

-- (CE5/FB5): Adequate knowledge of the concept of enterprise, institutional and legal framework of the enterprise.
-Business organization and management.
+- (CE5/FB5): Adequate knowledge of the concept of company, institutional and legal framework of the company.
+Business organisation and management.

 - (CE12/T7): Knowledge and use of the fundamentals of programming in telecommunication networks, systems and services.

 - (CE13/T8): Ability to understand the mechanisms of propagation and transmission of electromagnetic and acoustic waves, and their corresponding emitting and receiving devices.